ScaledMarkets/dabl/langref/function_decl.md

 inside [task declarations](task_decl.md).
 In a function call, parameters are positional and comma-separated, and parentheses are not used to delineate them.

+A function must have at least one argument.